Meet The Team

 Despite selling its shares in Tesla in 2021, Panasonic says it will retain the same business partnership going forward.

 In 2016, Tesla established a five-year battery research and development partnership at Dalhousie University in Nova Scotia, partnering with lead researcher Jeff Dahn.
-Then, in 2020, Tesla signed a sales agreement with Piedmont Lithium that allows the automaker to buy high-purity lithium ore for up to ten years, however that agreement has been delayed.
+Then, in 2023, Tesla signed a sales agreement with Piedmont Lithium that allows the automaker to buy high-purity lithium ore for up to three years.

 Other formative partnerships for Tesla have been with Toyota, which saw Tesla buy a Toyota factory, and Daimler AG, which both invested in and worked collaboratively with the EV maker.